Difference between AD and BC:

 Difference between CE and BCE?

-CE and BCE are the abbreviations which have a shorter history as compared to AD and BC.
+CE and BCE are the abbreviations that have a shorter history as compared to AD and BC.
 Dating from at least the early 1700s, CE stands for “Common or Current Era” (as mentioned above), while BCE stands for “Before the Common (or Current Era).”
 These abbreviations have been persistently used by Jewish academics for more than 100 years but became much popular in the later fragment of the 20th Century.
 The CE and BCE are religiously neutral and this is one of the reasons that CE and BCE have replaced BC/ AD in a number of fields, particularly in science and academics.

 Difference between AD and CE?